Our Board

 On behalf of the American Academy of Pediatric Dentistry (AAPD), Dr. Muñoz serves as the Connecticut Public Policy Advocate, the Connecticut Political Action Committee Champion, the Region 1 Representative for the Pediatric Dental Medicaid & CHIP Advisory Committee of the Council on Government Affairs, and the Legislative Representative for the Connecticut Society of Pediatric Dentists (CSPD).
 Through the American Dental Association (ADA), Dr. Muñoz has represented District 1 as a Delegate for the ADA House of Delegates and has been recognized nationally as a 2024 10 Under 10 Award Recipient.

 With an avid interest in oral health advocacy, Dr. Muñoz first volunteered with COHI as a public health intern.
 Soon after, she was appointed to the COHI Board of Directors and is proud to now be serving as President of the organization.
 In 2020, Dr. Muñoz was presented with the COHI Oral Health Champion Award in recognition of the instrumental role that she played in the advocacy campaign to expand the period in which Connecticut youth may retain dental insurance coverage on a parent’s policy to age 26.
-Throughout the years, Dr. Muñoz has advocated on behalf of oral health equity for all of Connecticut residents, and she looks forward to leading COHI into the next chapter.
+Throughout the years, Dr. Muñoz has advocated on behalf of oral health equity for all of Connecticut residents.
 Get to know Dr. Muñoz here.

 Trisha Pitter, MS